 - National Philanthropic Trust’s 2018 DAF Report

 About the Author: Kari Aanestad is codirector of GrantAdvisor.org and the director of advancement at the Minnesota Council of Nonprofits (MCN).
 In this role, Kari advances the mission and work of MCN and Minnesota’s nonprofit sector through strategic visioning, fundraising, relationship development, sector research, and education.
-She is also the Vice President of the Minnesota-Northstar Chapter of the Grant Professionals of America.
+She is also the Vice President of the Minnesota-Northstar Chapter of the Grant Professionals Association.

 Credits & Acknowledgments: Kari Aanestad and Dana Holt are participating members of a Donor Advised Fund Working Group convened by the Minnesota Council of Nonprofits.
 The working group is comprised of nearly 50 individuals representing nonprofit fundraisers, wealth advisors, community foundations, and independent consultants working together for a broader goal of increased public education about Donor Advised Funds.
 Content from this post is informed in part by conversations among that group (but not reflective of the group’s opinions or perspectives).
 Special “thank you” to Dana Holt for content verification and editorial input!